ajpfahnl/beaglepup/README.md

 # Beaglepup

 ## Overview
-Beaglepup is a program written in C that runs on the Beaglbone Gree Wireless board.
+Beaglepup is a program written in C that runs on the Beaglebone Green Wireless board.
 It utilizes TCP or TLS to interact with a server.

 ## Setup
 * Beaglebone Green Wireless